jordsti/csgopool/README.md

   - hltvscrapper : This module fetch Stats from hltv.org
   - eseascrapper : Fetch stats from ESEA.net
   - poolstacker : csgopool instance manager
+  - steamapi : Steam API to retrieve pending trade and accepting item as payment for pool fee

 ### What is done